jeffreybergier/Previous-Fork/readme.previous.txt

     affect other models.
   > Formatting floppy disks sporadically fails under NeXTstep 2.0 and 2.1.
 The
     cause of this issue is unknown but is likely inside NeXTstep.
+  > NeXTstep 2.0 Magenta (beta version of NeXTstep 2.0) does not work on
+    68040 based machines due to a bug in the FPSP unimplemented packed format handler.

  6) Release notes